fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

 **Licence** Theseus is available under a `MIT licence <https://github.com/facebookresearch/theseus/blob/main/LICENSE>`__.

-The SciPy global optimization minimizers are set as follows:
+The theseus minimizers are set as follows:

 .. code-block:: rst